-Right brain dominance plays a role in making your child smarter, think faster & focus better.
-Learn how right brain training can help your child use his abilities not just in academics, but for life
+Right brain dominance plays a role in making your child smarter, think faster, and focus better.
+Learn how right brain training can help your child use his abilities not just in academics, but for life.

 Scenarios like these are common in Indian schools.
 Unfortunately, our school education system is geared towards creating cookie-cutter children using cookie-cutter activities.
 In general, the curriculum is designed to train the left hemisphere of the brain more than the right.
 Although the left brain is responsible for a host of wonderful functions, those of the right brain are equally important.